Ecowiser

 Cruelty-free firms will proudly display their certifications on their websites.

-If you have any doubts about a brand’s legitimacy, look at the FAQs or About Us page on their website.
-These pages should give you the information you require
+If you have any doubts about a brand’s legitimacy, look at the FAQs or About Us pages on their website.

 Always double-check their parent company if the information appears to be ambiguous.
 While some smaller brands may not do testing, they are frequently owned by larger corporations.